 Why outsource RCM

 A highly challenging and demanding task, medical billing is one of the pillars on which your organization stands.
 Mistakes made in your medical billing can sink your practice faster than the Titanic.
 While there are definite advantages to having your own medical billing staff, the advantages of outsourcing your medical billing far outweigh them.

 To provide the best possible healthcare to your patients, it is important that your healthcare providers are up to the task.
-But, how can you ensure that the healthcare providers you hire are competent and qualified for the job.
-Provider credentialing is the best way to compare, evaluate and verify the qualifications and competency of the healthcare providers that you are hiring.
+But, how can you ensure that the healthcare providers you hire are competent and qualified for the job?

 Understanding net collection rates will help you to gain a better understanding of how much money that is owed to your practice is collected.
 Calculating your collection rate is quite simple, but it offers an excellent understanding of where your business stands and how you can improve it through medical billing operations.

 The net collection rate holds a barometer to the health of your medical practice.